Simulating the deposition of angular momentum by jets in common envelope evolution: Angular momentum by tilted jets

 Unlike in the perpendicular-jets simulation, in the tilted-jets simulation the jets deposit angular momentum that has large $x$ and $y$ components.
 After one orbit we find the angular momentum that the jets deposited to the envelope to be $(J_x,J_y,J_z)_{\rm tilt,1} \simeq (2,4.5,20) \times 10^{52} \g \cm^2 \s^{-1}$, while after three orbits we find $(J_x,J_y,J_z)_{\rm tilt,3} \simeq (2.6,4,11) \times 10^{52} \g \cm^2 \s^{-1}$.
 This by itself implies that the average angular momentum of the envelope after three orbits is tilted by an angle of

 relative to the orbital angular momentum.
-We note, however, that the spiralling-in neutron star deposits even more angular momentum to the envelope than what the jets do for the parameters we use here, and so the tilted of the envelope angular momentum to the orbital angular momentum might be smaller than what we give in equation (\ref{eq:tileangles}).
-On the other hand, we expect the NS to launch stronger jets than what we use here because if numerical limitations.
+We note, however, that the spiralling-in NS deposits even more angular momentum to the envelope than what the jets do for the parameters we use here, and so the tilted of the envelope angular momentum to the orbital angular momentum might be smaller than what we give in equation (\ref{eq:tileangles}).
+On the other hand, we expect the NS to launch stronger jets than what we use here because of numerical limitations.

 The initial moment of inertia of the envelope (from the inert core to the stellar radius) is $I_{\rm env,0}= 1.2 \times 10^{61} \g \cm^2$.
 The total deposited angular momentum after three orbits is $J({\rm tilt,3})\simeq 1.2\times 10^{53} \g \cm^2 \s^{-1}$.
 Had the envelope maintained its initial structure the spin period of the envelope would have been $P_{\rm spin,3} \approx 20 \yr$.
 The orbital period of a test particle on the surface of the undisturbed RSG star is $P_{\rm Kep,0}=2.3 \yr$.
 For the inflated envelope the radius is larger, but the envelope mass is lower.
 The jets by themselves can spin-up the giant envelope to $\approx 10\%$ of its breakup rotation speed.
 We do not perform a more accurate derivation because the envelope has lost any symmetry.